 When I expressed my kaymak mania, Marko promised to take us to the place where there was the best kaymak in town.
 The next day we opted for a light meal, still warm local flatbread with kaymak and nothing more.
 I must admit that I have never eaten so good kaymak before.
 Frankly, I could eat that all week long.
 How thoughtful this person can be!
 I think if I would like to ride an elephant in this city, I most certainly would.

 For me personally, this is outstanding, how hospitality these people can be.
 Every day I learn something new, and this is well written in my memory.
 This article is written as a tribute to our Leskovac friends.
-Love you all!
+I love you all!